teradaangelina879/qortal/testnet/README.md

 ## Create testnet blockchain config

+- The simplest option is to use the testchain.json included in this folder.
-- You can begin by copying the mainnet blockchain config `src/main/resources/blockchain.json`
+- Alternatively, you can create one by copying the mainnet blockchain config `src/main/resources/blockchain.json`
 - Insert `"isTestChain": true,` after the opening `{`
-- Modify testnet genesis block
+- Modify testnet genesis block, feature triggers etc

 ### Testnet genesis block